reinaldo-pinto/aws-eb/ebextensions_config.md

 #### Step 4
 - Build application.
 - Do new Deploy.
+- Change the type of deployment in "Rolling updates and deployments" to Immutable.
-- Rebuild your environment Elastic Beanstalk with the new package/version.
+- Do deploy in your environment (Elastic Beanstalk) the new package/version.